skzy408/flutter-medication-app/README.md

-# Medication Tracker
+# Medication Tracker App

-This is a simple Flutter application that serves as a medication tracker, helping users manage their medication schedules efficiently.

 ## Project Description

-The Medication Tracker app allows users to add, edit, and delete medications while providing essential features like input validation and user feedback.
+This is a simple Flutter application that serves as a medication tracker, allowing users to manage and keep track of their medications easily.

 ## Design Choices

 ### Data Models

-- **Medication Class**: A base class representing general medications.
-This class contains properties such as `id`, `name`, `time`, and `dose`.
-- **PrescriptionMedication Class**: A subclass of Medication, which includes additional properties specific to prescription medications, such as `doctorName` and `prescriptionNumber`.
-- **MedicationManager Class**: This class acts as a ViewModel, managing the state and data of medications while notifying the UI of changes.
-This architecture emphasizes separating concerns between the UI and data logic.
+The application features a `Medication` class, which serves as a base class representing general medications.
+This class includes essential properties such as `id`, `name`, `time`, and `dose`.
+Additionally, there is a `PrescriptionMedication` class that extends the `Medication` class, incorporating properties specific to prescription medications, such as `doctorName` and `prescriptionNumber`.
+To manage the state and data of medications effectively, the `MedicationManager` class acts as a ViewModel, separating concerns between the UI and data logic while notifying the UI of any changes.

 ### State Management

-- **Provider Package**: The application utilizes the Provider package for state management.
-This allows for efficient data sharing across the widget tree, ensuring the UI updates reactively when the medication list changes.
+For state management, the application utilizes the Provider package.
+This choice enables efficient data sharing across the widget tree, ensuring that the UI updates reactively when the medication list changes.

 ### UI Design

-- **Flutter Widgets**:
-  - **ListView**: Displays a scrollable list of medications, making it easy for users to browse their medication list.
-  - **Card**: Each medication is displayed in a card format for a clean and organized look.
-  - **AlertDialog**: Used for adding and editing medications, providing a modal interface for user interactions.
-  - **Floating Action Button**: A floating action button is used to trigger the addition of a new medication, promoting a user-friendly experience.
-  - **PopupMenuButton**: Each medication has an associated popup menu for editing or deleting, allowing for quick access to these actions.
-- **Input Validation**: Text fields are validated to ensure that users provide the necessary information before saving a medication.
-Error dialogs are displayed for any validation failures.
+The UI is built using various Flutter widgets to enhance user experience.
+The `ListView` widget displays a scrollable list of medications, making it easy for users to browse through their medication list.
+Each medication is presented in a card format for a clean and organized appearance.
+The application employs an `AlertDialog` for adding and editing medications, providing a modal interface for user interactions.
+To promote a user-friendly experience, a floating action button is used to trigger the addition of a new medication.
+Each medication is also associated with a `PopupMenuButton` for quick access to editing or deleting actions.
+Input validation is integrated, ensuring that users provide the necessary information before saving a medication.
+In case of validation failures, error dialogs are displayed.

-### Additional Features
+## Additional Features

-- **Basic form validation for the login screen**:
-  - **Login Validation**: Email validation regex pattern taken from the RFC2822 Email Validation.
-Passwords cannot be empty.
-  - **Homepage Validation**: Time must be in the HH:MM format, 24-hour time notation.
+The application includes basic form validation for the login screen.
+Email validation is performed using a regex pattern taken from the RFC2822 Email Validation standard, while passwords are required to be non-empty.
+On the homepage, time inputs must conform to the HH:MM format, adhering to the 24-hour time notation.

 ### Feedback

-- **Failure Messages** (e.g., “Enter valid email address.”) for form validation.
+To enhance user experience, failure messages, such as "Enter a valid email address," are displayed for form validation issues.

 ## Assumptions

+### Time Format
-- **Time Format**: It is assumed that the user is familiar with the 24-hour time format (HH:MM) for inputting medication times.
+It is assumed that users are familiar with the 24-hour time format (HH:MM) when inputting medication times.

+### Data Persistence
-- **Data Persistence**: The current implementation does not include data persistence.
-It is assumed that users will manage medications in a session only.
+The current implementation does not include data persistence; it is assumed that users will manage their medications within a single session.

+### Error Handling
-- **Error Handling**: Basic error handling is implemented, assuming that users will provide valid input.
-Further enhancement may be required for comprehensive error management.
+Basic error handling has been implemented, operating under the assumption that users will provide valid input.
+Further enhancements may be required for comprehensive error management.